How NASCAR unified its people signals and reduced L&D cycle time by 30%

 Rooted in a rich history of competitive motorsports, NASCAR sanctions over 1,200 races across more than 30 U.S. states and 11 countries, captivating millions of fans worldwide.
 Additionally, NASCAR also owns 14 major motorsport facilities.

 Before a strategic merger in 2020, NASCAR, the sanctioning body, operated independently of a publicly traded sister company called International Speedway Corp.
 (ISC), which owned numerous racetracks across the country.
-While externally, NASCAR represented a world of motorsport fun, off the track, the merger presented a significant challenge for the organization: unifying its workforce across teams and regions by enhancing employee engagement and experience.
+While externally, NASCAR represented a world of motorsport fun, off the track, the merger presented a significant challenge for the organization: how to unify the employee experience across a newly combined workforce.

 To solve this challenge, John Ferguson, Chief Human Resources Officer at NASCAR, along with team members Laura Jackson, VP of Human Resources, and Tyrese Manigault, Manager of Employee Engagement, turned to Culture Amp.
-Tasked with steering NASCAR's employee engagement strategy, John recognized the urgent need for a single, comprehensive platform to first understand and then improve the employee experience across the newly merged company.
+Tasked with steering NASCAR's employee engagement strategy, John recognized the urgent need for a single, integrated system to gain insight into the employee experience, identify ways to improve it, and measure the success of their efforts.

 "We realized we had two legacy organizations, each rich in its culture.
 When we became one, it was an opportunity for us to ask, 'How do we want to bring all of this together now in a cohesive, data-driven, and succinct way?'
 That's when Culture Amp came to mind." – John Ferguson, Chief Human Resources Officer, NASCAR

-Having previously worked with Culture Amp, John knew the platform could help NASCAR on its journey to build a stronger workplace where feedback is valued, psychological safety is prioritized, and every employee feels engaged and connected to NASCAR and its goals.
+Having previously worked with Culture Amp, John knew the platform could help NASCAR on its journey to turn insights into action.

 John and his team started by leveraging Culture Amp to gather essential employee feedback through engagement surveys, which helped them identify areas within the organization that needed attention.

 Given NASCAR's extensive traveling workforce, survey accessibility was crucial.
-Thanks to Culture Amp’s user-friendly platform, all employees, regardless of location, could easily participate and make their voices heard.
-Meanwhile, Culture Amp also provided visibility into real-time participation data, which John and his team leveraged to generate excitement among department heads and incentivize survey completion among their teams.
+Culture Amp's mobile-friendly design met employees in the flow of their work, whether they were at the track, on the road, or in the office — ensuring every employee had the opportunity to make their voice heard.
+Meanwhile, John and his team had real-time visibility into participation data, which they used to generate excitement among department heads and incentivize survey completion among their teams.

 "We make sure that we communicate our actions in a very intentional way and showcase exactly how they’re a direct extension of feedback from the engagement survey,” said Tyrese Manigault, Manager of Employee Engagement, NASCAR